jakelazaroff/relate/README.md

 // [Song {id: 2, name: "New Scream"…}]
 ```

-#### .import(entities)
+#### .import(items)

 Takes an array and populates the collection.
-Each object in the array is used as an entity and must have a unique attribute `id`.
+Each object in the array is used as an item and must have a unique attribute `id`.

-:speech_balloon: Shouldn't need to be called manually, since `Relate.import` will import each array of entities into a collection automatically.
+:speech_balloon: Shouldn't need to be called manually, since `Relate.import` will import each array of items into a collection automatically.

 ```javascript
 Relate.collection('songs').import([